Football Accumulator Betting Tips for Sunday: Back Our 14/1 Three-Fold With A Free Bet

-We have picked out three selections, two from England and one from Spain, ready for Sunday’s accumulator.
-With a combined total odds of 14/1 on Virgin Bet, new users can also benefit from their £20 welcome bonus.
+Looking ahead to the weekend, we have picked out three selections from England and Italy ready for Sunday’s accumulator.
+With a combined total odds of roughly 14/1 on Virgin Bet, new users can also benefit from their £20 welcome bonus.

 Football Accumulator Tips

-- Aston Villa vs Crystal Palace – Draw @ 13/5 on Virgin Bet.
+- Liverpool vs Wolves – Liverpool Win to Nil @ 8/13 on Virgin Bet.

 - Combined odds for Sunday accumulator – 14/1 on Virgin Bet.